-Did we already mention how easy this point and shoot camera is to use?
+Did we already mention how easy this camera to use?
 No fumbling around trying to find what you need; no having to learn complex terms or looking at settings you have no clue about.
 Spend less time learning and more time doing what you want to do – shooting!
 Out of all the cameras available, this one has to be the simplest, most down to earth and straightforward to use.
 It’s also slim, light and easy to handle, which will make you feel confident using every time you bring it out.
 Trust us when we say that family and friends will thank you for being able to capture the moments quickly and effortlessly without having to “think” about what to do.

 Video That Won’t Overwhelm You

-We all love capturing those special moments with video, but some point and shoot cameras pack such a high resolution video that it’s a pain and struggle to deal with once you’ve uploaded it onto your computer.
+We all love capturing those special moments with video, but some cameras pack such a high-resolution video that it’s a pain and struggle to deal with once you’ve uploaded it onto your computer.
 Not the Canon PowerShot ELPH 160.
 Ya’ see, with a video HD range of up to 720p, this leaves you with the perfect balance of quality video, but without the massive file sizes and storage that goes along with it.
 After all, who wants to spend time having to figure out how to store all that video?
 Rest assured that the actual process of shooting video is simple with an easy click of the on-camera movie button.
 Give yourself a break and make video easy!

 Best Auto Mode We’ve Seen

 The PowerShot ELPH 160 sports a function called Smart AUTO: this chooses the best scene and settings for the current situation you’re shooting in making it a breeze to capture images in almost any setting.
 If you’d like to manually select a shooting mode you have 17 different options to choose from such as Portrait, Toy Camera Effect, Poster Effect, Snow, Fireworks and Super Vivid.
-Out of all the cameras we have reviewed in this price range, the ELPH 160 provides some of the most diverse and best shooting modes available.
+Out of all the cameras, we have reviewed in this price range, the ELPH 160 provides some of the most diverse and best shooting modes available.
 As well, the Smart AUTO focus mode was one of the best we have seen in its’ category.

 It Keeps On Goin’

 Tired of messing with compact cameras that have horrible battery life and leave you running to the charger more than anything else?
 Not anymore.
 The PowerShot ELPH 160 sports an ECO mode which optimizes the camera’s power management and the LCD display which allows you to get more photos per charge.
 Pretty cool, eh?
-What’s even more cool is that they have added this feature on the camera with a dedicated button, so all you need to do is press it for activation and continue on with your adventures!
+What’s even cooler is that they have added this feature on the camera with a dedicated button, so all you need to do is press it for activation and continue on with your adventures!

 So you’re looking for a camera, but not just any compact camera – it needs to be easy to use, light and most of all – waterproof!
 Well, there’s a lot to choose from in the waterproof category, but we’d have to say the Nikon Coolpix S33 takes the cake.
 Waterproof up to 32 feet and packing a 13.2MP CMOS sensor, you can’t go wrong with this beauty.
 While it doesn’t get any style points from us, that’s not the focus.
-After all, you’re looking for an affordable waterproof point and shoot camera that can take great images in unique locations.
+After all, you’re looking for an affordable waterproof camera that can take great images in unique locations.
 Keep reading and find out why we’ve rated the Coolpix S33 our top choice:

 Larger than Life

-We’ve noticed that a lot of underwater cameras are very good, but one thing they always get wrong are the buttons and menus.
+We’ve noticed that a lot of underwater cameras are very good, but one thing they always get wrong is the buttons and menus.
 Ya’ see, being under the water and having to navigate a camera isn’t always the easiest thing, so when a manufacturer like Nikon includes big, oversized buttons and smooth menus it makes our job of changing settings and getting those underwater shots so much easier, am I right?
 The buttons on the Nikon Coolpix S33 are dead simple to use and provide you with enough room and space that using them in the water are easy as pie.
 No more messing around trying to get that perfect setting or even snapping a photo while that exotic, rare fish swims away.